Best of Both Worlds

 The Best of Both Worlds is a powerful educational vision for our pupils which combines the very highest standards of single-sex education in the classroom with extensive opportunities for girls and boys across the Foundation to collaborate and work together throughout their school journey.

-Traditionally, educational debates about gender have polarised into two camps: one that champions the unique benefits of bespoke single-sex education which enables greater freedoms away from the narrowing effects of gender stereotypes; and the other which argues for the benefits of co-education as a more natural way to educate children which more closely replicated in the ‘real world’.
+Traditionally, educational debates about gender have polarised into two camps: one that champions the unique benefits of bespoke single-sex education which enables greater freedoms away from the narrowing effects of gender stereotypes; and the other which argues for the benefits of co-education as a more natural way to educate children which is more closely replicated in the ‘real world’.

 A number of alternative models have developed over time, from the diamond structure of schooling adopted by some educational Foundations to the ‘girls in the sixth form only’ model adopted by a number of public schools including Westminster and Charterhouse.